The White Falcon - 05.12.1980, Blaðsíða 7

 Local sports happenings

-The Base Gym Is sponsoring
+The Base Gym is sponsoring

 classes in Racquetball and Judo.